brands-d/kMap/README.md

 Simply send this file via E-mail to one of the authors (dominik.brandstetter@edu.uni-graz.at).

+## Troubleshooting

+A list of problems users had before and how they solved it:

+### Windows

+#### ImportError: DLL load failed while importing QtGui: The specified procedure could not be found.
+Origin is not clear.
+Make sure you have python 3.8.x installed (not 3.7) and force reinstall PyQt5 in your enviroment:
+    pip uninstall pyqt5
+    pip install pyqt5 --force-reinstall --no-cache

 ## Project Structure
 The root folder of the kMap.py source code should contain after successful installation at least the following files and directories:
 - /dist